You can also read answers to common questions on the following topics:

 Verbal authority: Before we can release any information we need to perform an identification check on the member and receive verbal authority to speak with the nominated third party.
 Verbal authority is only valid for that call.

-Written authority: The member can provide a written authority, which clearly states the name of the person/s and firm (if applicable) nominated as a third party.
+Written authority: We accept written authority supplied by a member, so long as it clearly states the name of the person/s and firm (if applicable) nominated as a third party.

-All requests for written authority must be signed by the member and include at least 3 points of valid identification that we can match to the member’s file.
+All requests for written authority must be signed by the member and include at least three points of valid identification that we can match to their PSS membership.

-Each time you (the third party) calls, you will be asked to provide 4 points of identification.
+Each time you (the third party) call, you will be asked to provide four points of member identification.

 Examples of identification include:

 - date of birth